Syno0/game-calendar-nestjs/README.md

-Game Calendar
+# Game Calendar

-## Description
+This project is a training project to learn React and Nest.js, it is a gaming calendar with filters and informations about games.

+It is base on IGDB API: https://api-docs.igdb.com/#getting-started

+You can try it here: https://gamecal.sb-pro.fr

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This project was bootstrapped with [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation